gregoryverghese/traveling_salesman/README.md

 # Traveling Salesman

-This coursework considers a simplified version of the travelling salesman problem.

-## Purposes of this assignment

-- To gain further experience with *Test-Driven-Development* (TDD).
-- To give you more practice with writing tests.
-- To get you started thinking about how to solve problems with programs.
-- To give you further practice using the Travis Continuous Integration (CI) process.
-- To make you consider different search algorithms and data structures.

 ## General idea of the assignment

 Suppose there are a number of "cities", as in shown in Figure 1 below: